New Thoughts On Anxiety And How To Manage It

 I’ve had some new thoughts on anxiety after the crappy week I’ve had.
 Nothing major, just life on life’s terms where mini screw-ups or semi-serious challenges hit me every other day.
 So, of course, true to being who I am, I got hopped up, worried, my anxiety started building, I couldn’t sleep for a night or two and my eating went from can’t, to let’s have more peanut butter cookies from my favorite coffee shop (they are gluten-free) to the point where I’m nauseous!
 Ha!
 Oh and a headache.

 One of the scariest things for me about my anxiety is how I have seemingly no control over it.
 It can blindside me and hang around as long as it wants.
-I pride myself on really working hard at my healthy attitude and spiritual life and it scares me and makes me angry that I can’t make this go away or prevent it.
-I’m learning, however, that I make myself worse by being angry at myself for it and then being anxious about the anxiety.
-I’m doubling down on it and myself and making it twice as bad as it is, making it take twice as long to fade away.
+I pride myself on really working hard at my healthy attitude and spiritual life and it scares me and makes me angry that I can’t make this go away or prevent it when it happens.
+I’m learning, however, that I make myself worse by being angry at myself for being anxious or getting anxious that I’m anxious!
+Compunding the anxiety with anger and more worry allows the anxiety to stick around longer.

 I’m now observing myself when I’m anxious